-If you weren’t able to prevent a grease fire, don’t panic and grab the nearest thing to put the fire out.
-These incidents can be quite tricky, so you have to approach it the right way.
-While you can put out the fire using kitchen items, not everything in your pantry will get the job done.
+If you couldn’t prevent a grease fire, don’t panic and grab the nearest thing to put the fire out.
+These incidents can be quite tricky, so you have to approach them the right way.
+While you can fire using kitchen items, not everything in your pantry will get the job done.

 If you’re going to need to put out a grease fire, make sure not to use water or a wet towel.
-These are the first things people reach for but they only make matters worse.
-Keep in mind that oil is the cause of this fire and water doesn’t really mix well with such liquid.
+These are the first things people reach for, but they only worsen.
+Remember that oil is the cause of this fire, and water doesn’t really mix well with such liquid.
 Water can also only make the fire bigger, so remember not to use this on such occasions.

-In fact, don’t pour any kind of liquid into the fire.
-They will only vaporize and might even cause a steam explosion which can put you and your property in more serious trouble.
+In fact, don’t pour any liquid into the fire, and they will only vaporize and might even cause a steam explosion, putting you and your property in more serious trouble.

 Flour, baking powder, and sugar also won’t help.
 They might seem like effective items to smother a fire, but they’re really not.
 This is especially true for sugar since this item is highly flammable.

-To put out a grease fire, your best option is still a fire extinguisher.
+Your best option is still a fire extinguisher to put out a grease fire.
 If you don’t have one at home, you should use salt or baking soda.
-Salt absorbs heat so a moderate amount should be able to put out a sizable grease fire.
+Salt absorbs heat, so a moderate amount should put out a sizable grease fire.

-Baking soda, on the other hand, releases carbon dioxide so it can smother a fire.
+On the other hand, baking soda releases carbon dioxide to smother a fire.
 However, you’ll need more of this to quell a sizable grease fire, so you might want to start getting bigger boxes on your next grocery trips.

-Grease fires can happen to anyone and can range in severity so it’s very important that you take measures to prevent and prepare for it.
-These are just some of the easiest ways to do that, so make sure to keep them in mind as they might just save you one day.
+Grease fires can happen to anyone and range in severity, so you must take measures to prevent and prepare for them.
+These are just some of the easiest ways to do that, so make sure to keep them in mind as they might save you one day.